-With nearly three decades of extensive international experience in the mining sector, including over 20 years' in the iron ore sector across multiple commodities in large scope project development and construction, operational and business leadership, joint venture management and technology deployment, Mr Lilleyman brings significant business credentials and iron ore market knowledge to Fortescue’s Core Leadership Team.
+Greg has over three decades of extensive international experience in the mining sector, across multiple commodities in large-scale project development and construction, operational and business leadership, joint venture management and technology deployment.

-Mr Lilleyman holds a degree in Construction Engineering from Curtin University and has completed the Vincent Fairfax Fellowship in Ethical Leadership at the University of Melbourne as well as the prestigious Wharton Business School’s Advanced Management Program.
+Greg holds a degree in Construction Engineering from Curtin University and is a Vincent Fairfax Fellow in Ethical Leadership from University of Melbourne, as well as completing the prestigious Wharton Business School’s Advanced Management Program.